 The static darkness made the futility of her prudence apparent.
 She decided if any time warranted using their last bit of kerosene this was probably it.
-She lit the lamp the radial glow of the wobbling flame illuminated their Clos phobic quarters the insects recoiled from the light.
+She lit the lamp the radial glow of the wobbling flame illuminated their claustrophobic quarters and they watched the insects scurrying around their feet recoil from the light.

 “Don’t go,” pleaded her older daughter Helen.

 “I promise I will come right back,” Mother assured her.